 New Year's Resolutions is how it all got started.
 I'm not a big fan of that sort of thing, but the spirit of the day got me thinking about a very important aspect of my Christian faith: Bible reading.
 Some reflection led me to think that email reminders would be a great way to become more consistent in my intake of the Word of God.
 What began as a hobby project for myself has grown into a full web-app and email service (built on the MEAN stack and served up via the Vercel platform).
 Users can sign up for various translations, number of chapters per day, time of day for the email delivery, and change things up as they go.
-Version 2.0.1 is currently running (as of 7/30/18).
+Version 3 is currently running (as of 8/5/23) with a facelift and some tuned up functionality.
 Tolle Lege!

 This was an exciting project, as it was my first publicly downloaded npm package!
 This cli tool enables Angular developers to drop Tailwind CSS into their projects with just a few commands.
 The project came about because (as of 6.0.3) Angular does not grant access to the postCSS plugins that tailwind otherwise seemlessly integrates with, unless the developer ejects from angular cli (and loses the development speed the cli offers, which is the point of using tailwind in the first place--this is not an acceptable trade).
 I solved this by creating a chokidar watch script that works concurrently with ng serve to rebuild css files when changes are saved.
 At this point, the project is somewhat deprecated, due to Angular finally supporting build process augmentation, but there are a handful of users out there relying on it still.